Electrically Controllable Flat Band in Two-Dimensional Electron Gases under Nonuniform Magnetic Fields

-The most fundamental and historically earliest realization of flat bands arises from the case of uniform magnetic field, which quantizes the electronic spectrum into Landau levels with harmonic-oscillator–like energies $E_n=(n+1/2)\hbar \omega_c$ , where $\omega_c=qB/m^\star$ is the cyclotron frequency and $m^\star$ denotes the effective mass\cite{Kittel,plasma}.
-Beyond this canonical mechanism, a variety of innovative approaches have been proposed in recent years, including the engineering of destructive interference through special lattice geometries\cite{flatband4,flatband5}, as well as strain and twist engineering that modifies the underlying Hamiltonian\cite{flatband6}.
-Many of these strategies have been experimentally realized and are now actively explored in cutting-edge electronic, photonic, and quantum platforms\cite{flatband7}.
+The most fundamental and historically earliest realization of flat bands arises from the case of uniform magnetic field, which quantizes the electronic spectrum into Landau levels with harmonic-oscillator–like energies $E_n=(n+1/2)\hbar \omega_c$ , where $\omega_c=qB/m^\star$ is the cyclotron frequency and $m^\star$ denotes the effective mass of carriers\cite{Kittel,plasma}.
+Beyond this canonical mechanism, a variety of innovative approaches have been proposed to engineer flat bands, including destructive interference through special lattice geometries \cite{flatband4,flatband5}, strain and twist engineering of two-dimensional materials such as magic-angle twisted bilayer graphene \cite{flatband6}, and periodic orbital magnetic fields that generate emergent flat-band lattices at magic field values \cite{Magicfield}.
+The physics of flat bands in tight-binding networks — from compact localized states and singular band-touching to nonlinear caging and many-body nonergodic models — has been systematically developed \cite{Danieli2021,Danieli2024}, and these ideas have been actively explored in electronic, photonic, and quantum platforms \cite{Poblete2021,flatband7}.